 We partnered up with Café Ipe, a group of surfy coffee locals who had a similar vision that we do: to bring a quality cup of coffee to the Leucadia community with a cool neighborhood-y feel.
 We hand roast the coffee at Café Ipe and we strive to educate the community about the roasting process as well as how to prepare a good cup of coffee at home.
 We believe that your coffee experience should change the course of your day—come experience the Revolution!

 Our Apprentice Roaster

 Scott MacBride graduated from UCSD (Class of 2012) in International Studies – Economics.
 He joined Revolution Roasters after taking an 8 month trek across South East Asia.
 Roasting has come naturally to this young man and his passion for coffee and the people who work in the business has since been growing exponentially.
-He handles all aspects of production and retail sales for our company.
+He handles all aspects of production, helps with selection of our coffees, and help with retail sales for our company.
 In addition, Scott continues to pursue his passion for travel, learning and people.
-This summer Scott will be traveling to Brazil to attend several Team USA games at the World Cup, to explore the region in search of Brazilian micro lot coffees and to bring as many soccer balls to under privileged youth as he can.
-Check out his this link outlining his mission: http://www.worldcupfutbal.com/
+Last summer Scott traveled to Brazil and explored the coffee farms in search of Brazilian micro lot coffees for Revolution Roasters.
+He also brought soccer balls to under privileged youth to help spread his love of soccer.
+Check out his this link outlining his mission and trip: http://www.worldcupfutbal.com/